 Despite the additional allure of living by the coast, this is actually marginally more affordable when compared to non-coastal universities, where the average weekly cost equates to over £100 more per year.

-Coastal university rental costs by region
+Rental costs by region

 The most affordable regions for students to rent are Yorkshire and the Humber at £90 pw, the North East at £90 pw and the North West at £132 pw.
 Although affordable, these regions also offer the least choice, with each home to just one coastal university ranked within Britain’s top 100.